nelaekasilvialumbanraja/pencucian_uang_updated--1-/README.md

 - A dedicated validation set (15%) is required to tune the classification threshold independently from the test set.
 Without a validation set, threshold optimization on the test set would constitute an evaluation leak — the test performance would reflect a threshold chosen to perform well on that specific subset rather than on unseen data.
 - The test set (15%) is held out entirely and used only once, at the end, to report final metrics.
 It is never used to make any modeling decision.

-An 80/20 two-way split was considered but rejected because it provides no clean separation between threshold tuning and final evaluation.

 **Step 5 — Post-split account behavioral feature engineering (train set only)** Account-level behavioral features are computed after the split to prevent temporal and distributional leakage: